 Characterization, breeding and selection of PANELS OF rice germplasm under low and high soil phosphorous (P) and nitrogen (N) environments in kenya

 Soil nitrogen (N) and phosphorus (P) deficiencies are among the major constraints constrictive to rice productivity globally, especially in resource-poor farming systems.
 This study aimed to develop and evaluate rice genotypes with enhanced tolerance to low N and P conditions through targeted breeding approaches.
 A diverse panel of rice germplasm was screened under controlled and field conditions to identify traits associated with nutrient use efficiency and generate information in this discipline.
 A total of 389 accessions and a local cultivar Duorado precoce were evaluated in a simple 30 × 13 alpha lattice design with two replications under four soil experimental environments (N-P-, no N or P application; N-P+, P applied; N+P-, N applied and N+P+, both N and P applied) at the rate of 60 kg P and 90 kg N ha-1.
 Data was recorded on Days to heading, anthesis and maturity (days), P and N tolerance, plant height (cm), above ground biomass (g), number of panicles (absolute numbers per ten plants), days to maturity (days), 1000 grain weight (g), and grain yield (kg ha-1).
 The genotypes and environments were highly significant for all the traits studied.
 The degree of genetic determination (H2) ranged from 6.8% for P tolerance to 36.5% for above ground biomass.
 The phenotypic coefficient of variation of genotypes ranged from 14.3% for days to maturity to 159.7% for top biomass.
 The genetic advance (GA) ranged from 0.2 for phosphorous tolerance to 1080.5 for grain yield, while the genetic advance expressed as percent of the mean was 5.7% for days to maturity and 87.9% for top biomass.
-The top biomass seems to be highly heritable trait and simple phenotypic selection is possible.
+The top biomass seems to be a highly heritable trait and simple phenotypic selection is possible.
 The ten characters studied had wide variability under the four environments with days to maturity ranging from 188 for genotype ARCCU1Fa1-L4P3-HB under N+P+ to 177 for genotype CT16333(1)-CA-1-M under N-P- condition.
 The highest yielding genotype was CT16328-CA-18-M under N-P- with 5916 kg ha-1.
-The germplasm showed variability for low soil N and P adaptation, and hence improvement was possible to take advantage of the vast unexploited both rainfed lowland and upland environments for increased rice productivity to met food-feed and nutritional households and national security in Kenya.
+The germplasm showed variability for low soil N and P adaptation, and hence improvement was possible to take advantage of the vast unexploited both rainfed lowland and upland environments for increased rice productivity to meet food-feed and nutritional households and national security in Kenya.
 There was high variability in the genotypes to warrant rice improvement for yield.
-Field trials conducted at AfricaRice research fields in Senegal have revealed significant yield improvements in the newly developed lines under nutrient deficient, elements toxic and problem soils environment conditions.
+Field trials conducted at African Rice research fields in Senegal have revealed significant yield improvements in the newly developed lines under nutrient deficient, elements toxic and problem soils environment conditions.
 This study underscores the potential of breeding for nutrient-efficient rice varieties as a sustainable. economic solution without much application of fertilizers to enhance productivity in nutrient poor soils, contributing to food security in sub-Saharan Africa.

 Key words: Genetic advance, genotypes, heritability, Kenya, Low soil nitrogen.,Low soil phosphorous, nutrient use efficiency, rice, root architecture, slatch and burn, sustainable agriculture,